The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

+Note that the $\epsilon^6$ in the exponent in Theorem \ref{ThmLassoSparsity} is worse than the $\epsilon^4$ appearing in the exponent in Theorem \ref{ThmControlLassoEst}, Theorem \ref{ThmControlLassoEst}, Corollary \ref{CorEmpDist}, and Theorem \ref{ThmLassoResidual}.
+This is because the function $\| \thetahat \|_0 / n$ is not a Lipschitz function.
+The proof involves instead analyzing the subgradient of the $\ell_1$ penalty at the Lasso solution and applying certain Lipschitz approximations for indicator functions.
+Because the Lipschitz constants diverge as $\epsilon \rightarrow 0$, this results in a weaker probability bound (see Section~\ref{SecThmLassoSparsity} for details).
+We suspect this rate is not tight, and a dependence of $\epsilon^2$ may be possible, but proving such a tighter dependence may require new tools.
+The estimators in the coming sections which involve $\| \thetahat \|_0/n$ will also suffer this degraded rate.

-We make a note that recently Bellec and Zhang \cite[Section 3.4]{Bellec2018SecondOS} establish that $\|\thetahat\|_0/n$ concentrates around its expectation with deviations of order $O(n^{-1/2})$ using the second-order Stein's formula.
-We complement these results by showing that $\|\thetahat\|_0/n$ has large-deviation probabilities which decay exponentially.
-Moreover, our result also implies that the value on which $\|\thetahat\|_0/n$ concentrates is uniformly bounded away from 1 for given $\cuPmodel$, $\cuPfixpt$, and $\delta$.
+We make a note that recently Bellec and Zhang \cite[Section 3.4]{Bellec2018SecondOS} establish that $\frac{1}{n}\|\thetahat\|_0 \mid \bX$ concentrates around its expectation with deviations of order $O(n^{-1/2})$ using the second-order Stein's formula.
+Our result is different and complementary, in that it shows that $\frac{1}{n}\|\thetahat\|_0$ has large-deviation probabilities (w.r.t. randomness of both the noise and the design) which decay exponentially, and characterizes the value around which it concentrates.
+Moreover, our result also implies that under Assumption \ref{assump:1} (and, in particular, above the Donoho-Tanner phase transition), the value on which $\frac{1}{n}\|\thetahat\|_0$ concentrates is uniformly bounded away from 1.